reactive-python/reactpy-django/docs/src/about/code.md

 cd reactpy-django
 ```

-Then, by running the command below you can install the dependencies needed to run the ReactPy Django development environment.
+Then, by running the command below you can install the dependencies needed to run the ReactPy-Django development environment.

 ```bash linenums="0"
 pip install -r requirements.txt --upgrade --verbose